a-schaefers/themelios/README.md

 ## NEWS
 - Sun May  5 01:58:45 PDT 2019

-To use native zfs-encryption, use a UEFI bios system.
+To use *native zfs-encryption*, use a UEFI bios system.
 This is needed because themelios will default to using systemd-boot with UEFI, (as GRUB does not support zfs-encryption yet...), and then install using themelios as normal, however, add the following nixos options to your configuration.nix:

 ```nix
 boot.zfs.enableUnstable = true;